International Society for Technology in Education: History

+In 2023 ISTE merged with ASCD to form the largest education non-profit focused on supporting educators in creating effective learning experiences for students.

 Conferences and events

 ISTE is known for hosting a variety of events related to innovation in elementary, secondary, and higher education.

 ISTELive

 ISTELive is ISTE's flagship conference for exploring and exchanging approaches for innovation in education with educators from around the world.
 The event attracts more than 24,000 educators and education leaders.
 Recent conferences have been held in Philadelphia, Pennsylvania (2019), Chicago, Illinois (2018), San Antonio, Texas (2017), and Denver, Colorado (2016).
 In 2020, the ISTE Conference was scheduled to be held in Anaheim, California but was instead held virtually due to the COVID-19 pandemic; the 2021 Conference was also fully virtual.
-ISTELive 22 will be the first ISTE event since 2019 to be held in-person in New Orleans, Louisiana. though it will also have an virtual component.
+ISTELive 22 was the first ISTE event since 2019 to be held in-person in New Orleans, Louisiana. though it will also have a virtual component.
+In 2024 ASCD+ISTE announced that ISTELive would be co-located with the ASCD Annual Conference beginning in 2025 in San Antonio.

 Other events

 In addition to ISTELive, ISTE hosts a variety of smaller events around specific topics.
 Beginning in 2018 ISTE began hosting Creative Constructor Lab, a virtual event which focuses on using technology to support design and creative thinking.
 ISTE also hosts the Leadership Exchange (Lx) for education leaders and the EdTech Industry Summit for product developers.
 In 2022 ISTE began a new event, Make the Future Summit, for education leaders in the UK.